-It’s a good idea to plan ahead the starting of your new job or having a good list of contacts and resources so you can hit the ground running if you are looking for work.
+It’s a good idea to plan ahead of starting your new job or having a good list of contacts and resources so you can hit the ground running if you are looking for work.
 Think about what supporting documents you may need such as written references and evidence of qualifications.

 What’s your plan and budget for initial accommodation – hotel, bed, and breakfast or Airbnb?

-Longer term are you renting or buying?
+Longer-term are you renting or buying?
 What are the prices in different neighbourhoods?

 You will need to check out the availability and entry requirements ahead of time.
 Some families also plan their move to fit in with the school year in the country they are moving to.